Makzy-creator/INNOVATION/README.md

-# INNOVATION - Blockchain Blood Donation Platform
+# LIFEFLOW - Blockchain Blood Donation Platform

+**Your one pint of blood can save 5 Lives**

 A revolutionary blood donation platform built on Internet Computer Protocol (ICP) with smart contracts, NFT certificates, and real-time AI assistance.